 Scopio Labs, a provider of full-field morphology based in Tel Aviv, has launched its FDA-cleared and CE-approved Full-Field Peripheral Blood Smear (FF-PBS) application on the X100 platform.
 The application is designed to enable earlier detection, diagnosis, and treatment for improved patient outcomes.

-According to the company, the FF-PBS application is the first end-to-end digital solution that offers full-field imaging and an AI-powered decision support system with remote capabilities.
+According to the company, the FF-PBS application is the first end-to-end digital blood smear application that offers full-field imaging and an AI-powered decision support system with remote capabilities.
 The application was created to streamline workflows for laboratories and clinicians while optimizing the blood smear analysis process.

 Scopio’s imaging platform uses computational photography to provide images of vast numbers of cells, giving laboratory practitioners a full-field view of all regions of interest on the slide at 100X magnification, including the feathered edge.
 This allows laboratory teams and hematopathologists to see the scan in full context or to zoom in to the smallest details.